kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_branches.md

 - Add new required flags and environment variables to the Resource Config in the base branch at the time they are added to the code.
   - Will be rolled out when the code is rolled out.
-- Adjust flags and configuration to the Resource Config in the Deploy branch in the deploy directory
+- Adjust flags and configuration to the Resource Config in the Deploy branch in the deploy directory.
-  - Will be rolled out immediately independent of deploys
+  - Will be rolled out immediately independent of deploys.
-- Tag the base branch with deploys
+- Tag the base branch with deploys.
-  - Deploy branches use tagged references as their bases
+  - Deploy branches use tagged references as their bases.

 {% sample lang="yaml" %}